Autobiography: Fictional autobiography

 The term "fictional autobiography" signifies novels about a fictional character written as though the character were writing their own autobiography, meaning that the character is the first-person narrator and that the novel addresses both internal and external experiences of the character.
 Daniel Defoe's Moll Flanders is an early example.
 Charles Dickens' David Copperfield is another such classic, and J.D.
 Salinger's The Catcher in the Rye is a well-known modern example of fictional autobiography.
 Charlotte Brontë's Jane Eyre is yet another example of fictional autobiography, as noted on the front page of the original version.
 The term may also apply to works of fiction purporting to be autobiographies of real characters, e.g., Robert Nye's Memoirs of Lord Byron.

-Autobiography through the ages
+History

 The classical period: Apologia, oration, confession

 In antiquity such works were typically entitled apologia, purporting to be self-justification rather than self-documentation.
 The title of John Henry Newman's 1864 Christian confessional work Apologia Pro Vita Sua refers to this tradition.